FAQ for Visitors

 What time are your services?

 We gather every Sunday at 9:55 am for a traditional worship service and hold our contemporary worship service called The Well at noon.
 Both services last approximately 90 minutes.
-During the month of July, South Euclid UCC observes Sabbath month and holds one Blended worship service at 11:00AM throughout the entire month of July.
+During the month of July and between November through February, South Euclid UCC holds one Blended worship service at 11:00AM.

 How would you describe your traditional worship service, The Vine?